Orr, New South Wales

 Orr Parish is a remote rural locality and civil parish of Evelyn County, New South Wales.

 The landscape of the Parish is flat arid semi-desert of the Channel Country and the population is less than 1 person per 134.63km².
 The parish has a Köppen climate classification of BWh (Hot desert).

+The only settlement in the Parish is the village of Milparinka.
+The entire parish is unincorporated.